awsdocs/amazon-vpc-user-guide/doc_source/vpc--region-peering-provider-side.md

 1. Adjust the security groups that are associated with the service instances in Provider VPC 1 so that they allow traffic from Network Load Balancer 2\.

-1. Create a VPC endpoint service configuration in Consumer VPC 2 and associate it with Network Load Balancer 2\.
+1. Create a VPC endpoint service configuration in Provider VPC 2 and associate it with Network Load Balancer 2\.
+The service consumer can then create an interface endpoint in Consumer VPC 2 to the service in Provider VPC 2\.